stezzzy/coding-quiz/README.md

 ## Usage

-To use the password generator:
+To use the coding quiz:

 1. Start the quiz via the "Start Quiz!"
 Button - which will subsequently start a timer(the user's score).
 2. Answer each question as fast as possible in a series of randomly sorted hard-coded questions (If they get a question incorrect, it will detriment their score by 15 seconds).